Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers: Algorithms for policy learning

 \subsection{Natural APCD}

-Now we raise the obvious question whether the reciprocal I-projection also generates an APCD?
-According to the principle of Maximum Entropy it follows that then we minimize the inefficiency of assuming the prior control distribution $\rho_t(u_t|x_t)$ whilst the true control distribution is given by the posterior $\pi_t(u_t|x_t)$.
-This generates a related APCD that collapses onto the V-APCD under some conditions.
-We are inclined to refer to the APCD derived here as the \textit{natural} APCD (N-APCD).
-Our use of terminology is inspired by \textit{vanilla} and \textit{natural} gradients in policy search where the natural gradient follows a relative entropy constraint corresponding the I-projection \cite{amari1998natural}.
+Reasoning from the information-theoretic motivation of the V-APCD above, we raise now the obvious question whether the reciprocal I-projection also generates an APCD?
+According to the information-theoretic interpretation of the I-projection it follows that therefore we minimize the inefficiency of assuming the prior probabilistic control model $\underline{\rho}_T$ whilst the true probabilistic control model is given by the posterior $\underline{\pi}_T$.
+This generates a sibling APCD.
+Provided our earlier discussion on terminology, we refer to the APCD derived here as the \textit{natural} APCD (N-APCD).
+We generalise the concept to multiple measurement sequences by superposing the individual contributions.